What is Intertextual Dante?

 The Latin poet Ovid (43 BCE-17CE) wrote love poetry and fictitious love letters (the Amores and the Heroides), treatises on love (the Ars amatoria and the Remedia amoris), the Metamorphoses (15 books with over 100 stories on change from the beginning of the world to Ovid’s time), the Fasti (an incomplete poem on Roman festivals and traditions), and two collections of letters written during his exile in Tomis near the Black Sea (Tristia, Epistulae ex Ponto).

 Passages from all of Ovid’s writings are found in the Commedia.
-Intertextual Dante currently features all Ovidian intertextual passages in Dante’s Inferno, with Purgatorio and Paradiso in preparation.
+As of 2019, Intertextual Dante features all Ovidian intertextual passages in Dante’s Inferno, Purgatorio, and Paradiso.